a3exodus/apologetics/studies/schoolofapologetics/beginning_apologetics.md

 **Can we use natural law reasoning to learn things about God?**

 Yes.
 It’s possible to prove some things about the Creator from his creations

+### Lesson 4: Apologetics in the Early Church

+**Who were the most prominent apologists of the second century?**

+**Besides conversion, what was one of the major goals of early Christian apologetics?**

+**Did Gnostics believe that we are “saved through knowledge”?**